 Click Add embed button.
 Give your button a label, select Entity for the embed type and Brightcove Video for the entity type.
 Your Entity browser should be the browser you already created for Brightcove content.

 Choose to configure the text format where you want to add the entity embed button.
-Keep in mind that when posting, you will have to make sure to use this text format, or add the entity embed button to more formats.
+Keep in mind that when posting, you will have to make sure to use this text format.
+You can repeat the process to add the button to multiple formats.

 Make sure CKeditor is selected for the Text editor.
 Your new Brightcove button will be listed in the Available buttons, and can be dragged to the Active toolbar.